Codecademy/docs/content/javascript/concepts/map/map.md

   - 'paths/front-end-engineer-career-path'
 ---

-`Map` is an object in Javascript that stores key-value pairs and their original insertion order.
+`Map` is an object in JavaScript that stores key-value pairs in their original insertion order.

 A new map can be defined as follows.
 This map will store the number of fruits a store has.